rewitt94/CV/README.md

 #### Communication Skills

 All my work-experience has been in Teaching (TEFL) and Hospitality.
-Controlling a room of twenty-plus students in a second language requires public speaking skills.
+Controlling a room of up to twenty-five students in a second language requires public speaking skills.
 My favourite part of hospitality was customer service (small talk) - me and a colleage once received a €400 tip.
 At Makers Academy no code is written alone (except on weekends).
 I enjoy both pairing and mobing.
 Colborating to the same code base is unlike any prior teamwork I've done and a skill I'm definitely learning here at Makers Academy.

 ## Education